Hi,

 Dear Dinesh ji,

-Though there is a clause in the appointment letter to fire an employee with no notice / one day notice etc. during the probation period, I would say that if the company fires any employee before completion of probation period on the ground of non performance (with or without notice) then such firing is not appropriate and the same is unjust.
+Though there is a clause in the appointment letter to fire an employee with no notice/one day notice, etc. during the probation period, I would say that if the company fires any employee before completion of the probation period on the grounds of non-performance (with or without notice), then such firing is not appropriate, and the same is unjust.

-This is because, you take an employee on probation for three or six months.
-Employee joins you leaving is job in hand.
-During this probation you judge him, assess his performance, see his suitability of employment to you etc. etc.
+This is because when you take an employee on probation for three or six months, the employee joins you leaving his job in hand.
+During this probation period, you judge him, assess his performance, and see his suitability for employment with you, etc.

 These are my views.
 It is purely an academic discussion.
-HR fraternity should think on this.
+The HR fraternity should reflect on this.
+The fired employee will generally not go for litigation in such circumstances.

 From India, Mumbai